JalithChamikara/EAD-project/README.md

 - User-friendly UI for booking hotels
 - Search functionality to find hotels by location, dates, and number of guests
 - Integration with backend API to fetch hotel data
-- Responsive design for mobile and desktop
+- Responsive design for desktop

 ## Installation